 The violence and injustice of the rulers of mankind is an ancient evil, for which, I am afraid, the nature of human affairs can scarce admit of a remedy.
 But the mean rapacity, the monopolizing spirit, of merchants and manufacturers, who neither are, nor ought to be the rulers of mankind, though it cannot perhaps be corrected, may very easily be prevented from disturbing the tranquillity of anybody but themselves.

-In the story of Rumpelstiltskin, a small, misshapen gnome appears at a time when a young girl is distraught because she must perform an impossible task – to spin straw into gold – or else be put to death.
-In return for performing the task she has been set by her captor, no less a personage than the king, Rumpelstiltskin demands from the desperate girl the promise to hand over her first-born child to him.
-Greatly relieved, the girl makes this promise to the gnome, since the fear of death overwhelms any concern she may have about surrendering a child that has not yet been born and not even conceived.
+In the story of Rumpelstiltskin, a misshapen gnome appears at a time when a young girl is distraught because she must perform an impossible task – to spin straw into gold – or else be put to death.
+In return for performing the task she has been set by her captor, no less a personage than the king, Rumpelstiltskin demands from the desperate girl the promise to hand over to him her first-born child.
+Greatly relieved, the girl makes this promise to the gnome, since the fear of death overwhelms any concern she may have about surrendering a child that has not yet been born and, moreover, not even conceived.
 However, following the child’s birth, when Rumpelstiltskin suddenly reappears to take possession of the child, the mother, like most mothers, suffers great anguish at the thought of having to give up her beloved first-born child, and so she tries to find a way to avoid keeping her promise.

-The widely-adopted model of corporate ownership has a number of serious flaws and defects; and it is precisely this inherently flawed nature that is responsible for producing the harmful effects due to the greater and greater global dominance of corporations that are based on this dysfunctional model.
-Among these undesirable outcomes is corporate tyranny, which has become increasingly prevalent in many countries around the world, especially in the United States, which is becoming a totalitarian corporate state due in part to the harmful influence of free-market fanatics and their rigidly ideological policies of deregulation, privatization, trade liberalization, which usually means the imposition of free-market policies on the rest of the world, and minimal government oversight and intervention in business affairs.
+The widely-adopted model of corporate ownership has a number of serious flaws and defects; and it is precisely this inherently flawed nature that is responsible for producing the harmful effects due to the increasing global dominance of corporations that are based on this dysfunctional model.
+Among these undesirable outcomes is corporate tyranny, which has become increasingly prevalent in many countries around the world, especially in the United States, a country that is becoming a totalitarian corporate state because of the harmful influence and control of free-market fanatics and their rigid ideological policies of deregulation, privatization, trade liberalization, which usually means the imposition of free-market policies on the rest of the world, and minimal government oversight and intervention in business affairs.

 Except for corporate ownership, in all other forms of ownership, control or ownership is accompanied by the assumption of full responsibility over the object of ownership.
 But since stock market owners are exempted from this very important condition, they should not be allowed to exercise control over the company whose shares they own.
 The principle in this case should be “No ownership without responsibility,” just as, prior to the American War of Independence, the rallying cry of “No taxation without representation” was repeated throughout the thirteen colonies.
 The fact that the colonists who were taxed had no representation in the legislative body that imposed these taxes led, so the colonists argued, to arbitrary abuses of power.
 Similarly, the fact that the owners of corporations are not legally responsible either for the corporations’ actions or its debts has led to numerous abuses of corporate power.